kentdlee/SRMStoFigsPage/_build/html/_sources/index.rst.txt

     Position text left justified on the vertical line associated with *CID*.

-.. function:: ltext@ CID "Text Description"
+.. function:: rtext@ CID "Text Description"

     Position text right justified on the vertical line associated with *CID*.